asishk009/Geospatial-QAQC-Framework/README.md

 - cross-region outliers
 - broader spatial context that may explain why an ROI looks different from the rest

-For example, if one ROI shows a significantly higher tree count than the other ROIs in the same comparison set, that may indicate a forested tract, plantation area, green belt, park-dominant region, or another land-cover pattern.
-That observation can then be interpreted together with other layers such as land use, building density, water features, or transport infrastructure.

-In this way, the Feature Count tool serves two purposes:
+In this way, the Feature Count tool:

-- it confirms that data is present and organized correctly
+- confirms that data is present and organized correctly
-- it provides a first-level analytical view of how feature distributions differ across geographies
+- provides a first-level analytical view of how feature distributions differ across geographies

 Use this tool to: